AnAnAsIK1234/vega/README.md

 - Elastic Net improves on Kalman TVP by about **13.2% in mean MSE**
 - Lasso improves on Kalman TVP by about **12.6% in mean MSE**

-#### If the objective is cross-sectional ranking
-Ridge and OLS perform best.

-Kalman TVP ranks below both Ridge and OLS on Spearman correlation.

 ---

 ## Typical Quarters vs Stress Periods